 How to prepare for New River Gorge

-The best time to visit is September to October, but you’ll have company.
+The best time for New River Gorge climbing is September through October, since it’s less rainy and has comfortable temperatures, but you’ll have company.
 You can climb all year, but since spring brings lots of rain and summer carries high temperatures, people flock to the New during the early fall months.

 If you go during peak season, expect to share the space with other climbers.
 The goods news?
 Because there are so many routes in the area, it doesn’t feel suffocating.
 You might have to hop on a different climb than you originally planned, but other climbers are generally respectful of not staying on a route for hours if they know you’re wanting to give it a try.

 Around New River Gorge (with the national park section and the national preserve section) are lots of trails, ranging from half-a-mile up to about seven miles.
 Many of them connect, so you can create your own route if you’d like to hike.
 The trails around Nuttallburg are extremely cool if you like history, as they wrap around the preserved remains of an old mining town that still has many buildings left standing.
 There are easy waterfall hikes around Glade Creek and more moderate and challenging waterfall hikes around the Glade Creek area.